Nissan Silvia: Autech Version K's MF-T

-Tuning company Autech, has a tuned adaption of the CS14 King's variant.
-This includes Aero style HUD with white displays and gauges for oil pressure, boost, and voltage in the centre console, along with a MOMO steering wheel and leather gear knob.
+Tuning company Autech built a tuned adaption of the CS14 K's variant.
+It includes an Aero style HUD with white displays and gauges for oil pressure, boost, and voltage in the centre console, along with a MOMO steering wheel and leather gear knob.
 The interior trim is also revised.

+Its powered by an Autech-tuned SR20DET that produces 182 kW.
+An IHI ball bearing turbo (VN14) was fitted in favour of the Garrett T28 for slightly quicker response and flow.
+Larger 480 cc injectors found in the later S15 Spec R's were also fitted as well as a thicker 80 mm intercooler also found in S15's.
+To help expel exhaust, a higher flowing Fujitsubo Giken (FGK) exhaust was fitted.
 Handling improvements include multi-link suspension, firmer shocks and springs, front strut brace, and a rear sway bar.
 A large F40 style rear spoiler and aero bodykit with Autech indicators are also fitted.
 An "Autech Version K's MF-T" badge and sticker can be found on the boot.

-An IHI ball bearing turbo (VN14) was fitted in favour of the Garrett T28 for slightly quicker response and flow.
-Larger 480 cc injectors found in the later S15 Spec R's were also fitted as well as a thicker 80 mm intercooler also found in S15's.
-To help expel exhaust, a higher flowing Fujitsubo Giken (FGK) exhaust was fitted.

-The engine is an Autech-tuned SR20DET that produces 182kW (245hp/250PS).

-According to the Autech website, the vehicle is still available at a cost of ¥2.99 million yen (around 27,000 US dollars).